The impact of obesity and circulating small RNA in the development of endometrial cancer

 Katarina Baumgarten Skogstrøm was hired as lab technician in March 2020.
 Sequencing of the serum samples started in the fall of 2020, and is expected to be finished within the spring of 2021.

-Sina Rostami started as a post doc in this project March 1st 2021.
+Sina Rostami started as a post doc in this project 1st of March 2021.
 He will work with the sequencing data of circulating small RNA.